EndGameStudio/www.juanorozco.com/content/blog/2018/2018-12-30-live-action-movies-are-a-sham.md

 ---
+author: Juan Orozco
+categories:
+- Uncategorized
+draft: true
+slug: live-action-movies-are-a-sham
 title: Live action movies are a sham
-author: "Juan Orozco"

 type: post

-draft: true
-url: /?p=35
-categories:
-  - Uncategorized
 ---

 There is no longer a difference between live action and animation, yet how excited are you about the following: